bittrance/ec2-bandwidth-measurement/README.md

 software defined networking, which makes it a fantasy land where essentially anything is possible.

+## Limitations

+Currently, this tool uses the private address of started hosts, which effectively means you need a VPN that is part of the security group that you give to instances.

 ## Prerequisites

 - You need a table of instance type/ami pairs like so: